-A camping projector is ideal for those who want all the comforts of home with little effort.
+A camping projector is ideal for those who want all the comforts of watching movies with little effort at their camping site.
 This article will look at seven top models that deliver big-screen images anywhere you go!
-The best part is, they are more versatile than the best projectors for iPad/iPhone.

 What is a Camping Projector?